 Average Spark Plug Replacement Cost – Parts an Labor

-Every driver want to know how much will it cost to replace spark plugs?
+Every driver wants to know how much will it cost to replace spark plugs.
 Relax.
 Spark plug change cost is quite inexpensive and you can have it done at any garage of your choosing.
 Spark plugs and wires cost almost nothing when compared to other vehicle repair jobs, and it’s a pretty simple and quick repair that will be over before you know it.
 The average spark plug replacement cost is something between $115 and $259 from which labor costs are usually between $65 and $190 while parts are priced between $55 and $90.

 So How Much Do Spark Plug Change Cost?